The History of Mini Golf: From Origins to Modern Day

 This concept resonated well with the market, gaining international popularity.
 Various organizations added their spin to the game, introducing animated hazards, rotating ramps, windmills, and flashing lights.

-Modern Mini Golf: Immersive Experiences and Cultural Relevance
+Present Day Mini Golf: Immersive Experiences and Cultural Relevance

 With advancements in technology and course design, mini golf transitioned into a more immersive and high-tech affair.
 Indoor courses emerged, often within family entertainment centers, and became the latest rage.